rnckp/starter-code-ktzh/README.md

 In the list below you find links to preconfigured code files so that you immediately can start analyzing the data with R or Python.

-**The Jupyter Notebooks can be opened directly in Google Colab too.** 🚀
+**The Jupyter Notebooks can be opened directly in Google Colab.** 🚀

 Feedback is always very welcome – simply open an issue.